kam1sh/anchor/docs/python.rst

 - It's good to normalize names and versions with, for example, module pkg_resources and `packaging`_;

-Also, in case of ciconia, URI for upload is /py/upload.
+Also, in case of anchor, URI for upload is /py/upload.

 .. seealso::